gofullthrottle/R-MacVim/README.md

 - Keywords highlight

-- Indentation (the one comes with VIM is slow).
+- Fast Indentation (the one comes with VIM is slow).

 - For development and bug reports: http://github.com/randy3k/r-macvim